Skip to main content

 What will insurance cover if my car is destroyed by wildfire?

-If your car is damaged or destroyed by wildfire, you may be covered if your car insurance policy includes comprehensive coverage.
+If your car is damaged or destroyed by wildfire, you may be covered under car insurance if your policy includes comprehensive coverage.
 This coverage will pay the cost to repair or replace your car, less any deductible specified on your policy.

 Are you paying the best price for car insurance?